 - Will the students perform their own work at the end of the day?
 Or will they end up with a giant paper poem to put in a window?

+The majority of Poets in Schools visits will be taking place in person.
+However, some schools will prefer to have a digital visit.
 Depending on the age and stage of the students you will be working with, and school policy relating to online contact, some ideas to consider are:

 - How will you be beamed in?
 On a big screen in the hall?
 On individual computer screens?
 Carried around the classroom on an iPad?
 How can you use technology creatively to engage the pupils?

 - If the students perform their own work at the end of the day, how can you use technology to enhance this?
 Will they record their poems and upload them to YouTube to create a digital showcase that can be emailed out to parents and local groups?
-Will they share videos to the school’s Instagram?
+Will they share videos to the school’s social media?
 Will the videos be displayed on any TV screens around school?

 - A suggested structure could be to start with a reading/performance followed by a Q&A, mediated by the teacher, then split off into smaller workshop groups with discussion and sharing/feedback – just as in an in-person visit.